Is Prosecco High In Sugar

 As contradictory as it may seem, “Extra Dry” Prosecco is actually slightly sweeter than “Brut” Prosecco.
 In the world of sparkling wines, “Extra Dry” doesn’t mean what you might expect—it’s a bit of a misnomer.
 Extra Dry Prosecco still falls within the realm of dry wines, but it does have a touch more sweetness compared to Brut Prosecco.
 However, it’s important to note that even Extra Dry Prosecco is not overwhelmingly sweet and still offers a balanced, refreshing profile.

-See also A Glass Of Red Wine
+See also When Is National Red Wine Day

 Personal Reflection